Aloha-AI-Hackathon/chatbot/backend/README.md

   ```

 ### Rust/Cargo Requirements
-Some dependencies may require Rust and Cargo to be installed:
+Some dependencies (particularly pydantic) may require Rust and Cargo to be installed:
 - Install Rust via https://rustup.rs/
 - Add Rust to your PATH
 - Or try installing binary wheels: `pip install --only-binary=:all: -r requirements.txt`

+### Google Cloud Authentication Issues
+If you see errors about missing authentication:
+1. Ensure you've run `gcloud auth application-default login`
+2. Verify your PROJECT_ID and LOCATION in the .env file
+3. Check that you have the Vertex AI API enabled in your Google Cloud project

 ## Running the API